open-edge-insights/eii-azure-bridge/README.md

 You may want/need to modify your `./example.template.json` file after running this command.
-This could be because you wish to change the topics that VI/VA use or because you want to configure the EII Azure Bridge in some different way.
+This could be because you wish to change the topics that VI/VA use or because you want to configure the Azure Bridge in some different way.
 If you modify this file, you must regenerate the `./config/example.amd64.json` file.
 To do this, execute the following command: